mikeizbicki/ucr-cs100/textbook/link/links.md

 logdump -i <4590386>
 ```

-A lot of output will appear but we are only intrested on the line
+A lot of output will appear but we are only interested on the line
 `Blocks: (0+1): 7559168`

 ```